48th Infantry Division "Taro": World War II

 On 10 June 1940 Italy entered World War II.
 At that time the Taro was in Civitavecchia and saw no action during the Italian invasion of France.
-On 19 November 1940 the division began to move to Bari from where it was to be shipped to Albania, where the division would reinforce the crumbling Italian front in the Greco-Italian War.
+On 19 November 1940 the division began to move to Bari from where it was shipped to Albania to reinforce the crumbling Italian front in the Greco-Italian War.
 The division's first units disembarked in Durrës on 27 November 1940 and by 30 November 1940 the entire division was in Albania.
 From 1 December 1940 the 207th Infantry Regiment "Taro" was attached to the 19th Infantry Division "Venezia" near Pogradec, while the 208th Infantry Regiment "Taro" was attached to the 53rd Infantry Division "Arezzo".
 In the meantime the Taro's divisional headquarters organized defences in the Shkumbin river valley with units from shattered Italian formations.
 On 11 December 1940 the Taro, with the 225th Infantry Regiment "Arezzo" replacing the 207th Infantry Regiment "Taro", entered the frontline at Guri i Llengës - Shkumbin line.
 The Taro's position was never broken, although pressure from Greek units increased in January - February 1941, resulting in some lost positions near Guri i Llengës, which were re-captured 14 February 1941.
 The last major Greek attack came on 20 February 1941.
 On by 6 March 1941 the Taro was on the offensive, capturing Guri i Topit and other peaks by 8 March.
-The division remained at its positions until the end of the Battle of Greece on 23 April 1941.
+The division remained in its positions until the end of the Battle of Greece on 23 April 1941.

 In June 1941 the Taro was transferred to Montenegro with garrisons in Cetinje, Bar, Nikšić and Danilovgrad.
 On 19 July 1941 an additional garrison was established in Kotor.
 In 1942, the division conducted anti-partisan raids at Budva, Velja Gora, Boguti and Čisto Polje.
 In February–March 1942, an especially large group of Yugoslav Partisans was beaten off at Bokovo.
 In August 1942, the division was called back to Italy, and stationed in the Alessandria-Novi Ligure area.
 In November 1942 the Taro participated in the occupation of Vichy France.
 The Taro remained in France, tasked with occupation duties to the north of Toulon and along a coastal strip to the east, from Cape Brun to Cavalaire-sur-Mer.
 Its headquarters was in Hyères and its main garrisons were in Cuers, Méounes-lès-Montrieux, Pierrefeu-du-Var and Carnoules.
 After the announcement of the Armistice of Cassibile between Italy and the Allies the division was disbanded by German forces.